brettz9/intl-dom/README.md

 options object, though see "Arguments and defaults" for a fuller discussion.

 ##### Substitution types

+In adition to supplying literal values such as strings, numbers, and DOM elements/fragments, one may also provide an object with a one (and only one) of the following keys:

+1. `number`
+1. `date` (or `datetime`)
+1. `relative`
+1. `list`
+1. `plural`- See the "Plurals" section.

 Todo: 'number', 'date', 'relative', 'list', 'plural'